chinootes/cs/notes/paradigm.oo.context.object.qualifiers.md

 ## Reasons why it makes sense

-1. [[lexicography.identifiers.qualifier]]s does refer to a lexical token which is used to remove ambiguity while identifying entities.
+1. [[semantics.identifiers.qualifier]]s does refer to a lexical token which is used to remove ambiguity while identifying entities.
 So that's where this comes from.
 2. Another reason is Java's [[lang.java.paradigms.oo.inner class.member.qualified this]].
 3. These keywords are used in object contexts, not static ones.